 Howls v.
 Yowls v.
 Caterwauls

-Cats make tons of different noises, from meows to purrs and even growls… but when it comes to middle-of-the-night cries of distress or excessive vocalization what’s the difference between a howl, a yowl, and a caterwaul?
+When it comes to middle-of-the-night cries of distress or excessive vocalization what’s the difference between a howl, a yowl, and a caterwaul?
 Honestly… they are pretty interchangeable and mean basically the same thing only with slight, more specific differences.

-A howl is defined as a “protracted, loud, mournful cry of an animal; a wail”, while a yowl is a “prolonged, loud, mournful cry of an animal, a wail”, and a caterwaul is defined as “a shrill, melodic howling or wailing noise like that of a cat”.
+Unlike a cat meow, a howl is defined as a “protracted, loud, mournful cry of an animal; a wail”, while a yowl is a “prolonged, loud, mournful cry of an animal, a wail”, and a caterwaul is defined as “a shrill, melodic howling or wailing noise like that of a cat”.
 A cat owner may describe it as a cross between a yowl, howl, and a meow.
 No matter what type of wailing it is, the cat is obviously in distress, and you need to figure out why.

 Why Cats Wail at Night

 Why is my cat meowing non stop?
 These long meows, yowls, and howls are often due to underlying distress, pain, or grief.
-While young cats often cry out for attention, an older cat may cry out due to a medical problem.
+While kitties often cry out for attention, an older cat may cry out due to a medical problem.
 The University of Edinburgh says that the older a cat gets the more likely they are to develop a feline form of Alzheimer's Disease over time.
 Knowing the signs your cat is getting older is key for early detection of this condition.

 If cat health isn’t the reason for the wailing, it’s possible they may have cat mouth problems such as a dental disease and are crying out due to the pain.
-However, in a worst-case scenario, all this crying in the middle of the night might mean it's time to say goodbye.
+However, in a worst-case scenario, all this excessive meowing in the middle of the night might mean it's time to say goodbye.
 Elderly cats are known to develop strange, restless behaviors when they get closer to their final days with us.

 Hyperthyroidism